DAS-OATs/astrocook/docs/tables.md

 - `deabs`: a *deabsorbed* spectrum, i.e. an equivalent of `y` after the absorption lines have been removed using the model;
 - `resol`: the spectral resolution at `x`;
 - `fit_mask`: a boolean mask of the regions used to fit the model of the absorption systems.

-You are free to add other columns to the spectrum or edit the existing ones (as explained [here](tables.md)).

 ## Line table